Use webhooks to notify your application about payment events.

 Upon events such as successful payment, payment failure, subscription trial initiation, subscription payment success, or refund issuance, BagelPay will automatically send a webhook event to the registered webhook endpoint.

-If your endpoint fails to receive the webhooks successfully, BagelPay will automatically attempt to resend the request 6 times
+If your endpoint fails to receive the webhooks successfully, BagelPay will automatically attempt to resend the request 6 times at 60-second intervals.

 Steps to receive a webhook